Gateway Architecture

 # Content Moderation

-The AR.IO Network will adopt Arweave’s self-censorship or voluntary censorship model whereby every participant of the network has the autonomy to decide which content they want to store, serve, and see.
+The AR.IO Network will adopt Arweave’s voluntary content moderation model whereby every participant of the network has the autonomy to decide which content they want to (or can legally) store, serve, and see.
 Each gateway operating on the network has the right and ability to blocklist any content (or address) that is deemed in violation of its content policies or non-compliant with local regulations.